Quality Initiatives

 The Fujitsu Group appointed a Chief Quality Officer (CQO) in June 2023 in an effort to enhance the quality of our products/services across the entire Group.

-Furthermore, Fujitsu established Quality Management Representatives in each business organization, region and Group company to monitor Groupwide quality management under the leadership of the CQO.
-Following the decision-making of the CQO, the Global Quality Management & Assurance Unit formulates shared policies, standardization, and quality improvement measures as the headquarters of quality.
-By deploying these shared measures through Quality Management Representatives, we are working toward providing products/services with consistent and optimal quality for our customers all over the world.
+Furthermore, Fujitsu established Quality Management Representatives (QMRs) in each business group and Group company to govern Groupwide quality management under the leadership of the CQO.
+Following the decision and direction of the CQO, the Global Quality Management & Assurance Unit formulates common policies, standardization, and quality improvement measures as the headquarters of quality.
+By deploying these common measures through QMRs with close collaboration, we strive toward more field-oriented implementation and application, and perform quality management in an effort to provide products/services with consistent and optimal quality for our customers.

 Our Quality Support Framework